HugCls/GHRM/README.md

 # GHRM

-2024-03-15: "You have to give up some of the old so that you can make room for the new." - Yanni
+2024-03-16: "If you are far from the enemy, make him believe you are near." - Sun Tzu